 A friend suggested I try for a job at a radio station and it seemed too easy, you turn up, talk a lot, they pay you and then you go home, this soon proved to be my ideal way to work… talking a lot is something I have never found hard and coupled with the fact the listener (there is only ever one, at some stations, there really is only one) found me funny and so chapter 2 began… There are a fair few false starts and maybe even a missing chapter but it’s my story.

-Nowadays London and the Suffolk coast is home, working on voice work and TV - see Media Page I create content for UK based radio networks, mainly the BBC and help SMEs with their media content with the team at MENTA.
+London and the Suffolk coast is home, working on voice work and TV - see Media Page I create content for international and UK radio and media networks.
+I'm also found helping SMEs with their media content, through training with the team at MENTA.